asukhodko/dify-markdown-chunker/.qoder/repowiki/en/content/Advanced Features/Hierarchical Chunking.md

 - children_ids: List of child IDs
 - prev_sibling_id, next_sibling_id: Sibling linkage
 - hierarchy_level: 0–3 mapping
-- is_leaf: Boolean indicating no children
+- is_leaf: Boolean indicating no children OR has significant content
 - is_root: Present on the root document chunk when created
 - header_path: Used to derive parent-child relationships
 - header_level: Used to compute hierarchy_level mapping